LongPham7/Defunctionalization-of-monotone-problems/README.md

     Get-content SampleInput.txt | .\Main

 The second line feeds an input file, SampleInput.txt, into the standard input and then pipelines it to the executable of the Haskell program. `SampleInput.txt` in `Get-content SampleInput.txt | .\Main` can be replaced with the name of your own input file.
 Note that `Get-content SampleInput.txt | .\Main` is specific to Microsoft Windows Powershell.

+## Input format

+A sample source monotone problem is available in SampleInput.txt.
+Notice that each line in the definite formula component (under "program") must end with a semicolon.
+A detailed grammar can be found in Grammar.y.